fawel11/restaurant-api/README.md

 ## Introduction

-This is a simple blog application built with Laravel.
-Users can create, edit, and delete blog posts.
-The application includes role-based access control, with "admin" users having the ability to manage all blog posts, while "user" users can only manage their own posts.
+This is a simple restaurant api application built with Laravel 8.

 ## Prerequisites